maihd/maicstyle/ProgLang.md

 - Functional when logic are more important than performance
 - Sometime imperative make the job more easily
 - OOP have its place, but not everywhere
+- C++ come with some features that we will needed to make code more productivity and performance.
+But be careful!

 ## C standard and extensions